Kyle-Stanford1612/Python-Tableau-EULungCancer-Project/README.md

 ● Can a predictive model be developed to determine an individual's likelihood of surviving lung cancer based on health indicators, treatment, and/or demographic variables?

 ## Data
 Lung cancer mortality data was sourced from **Kaggle**.
 The data itself is artificially generated and little is known about what it is based on.
 This limitation is noted in the final storyboard.
-This link directs to the data card on Kaggle: https://www.kaggle.com/datasets/masterdatasan/lung-cancer-mortality-datasets-v2/data
+Use this link to look up the data card on Kaggle: https://www.kaggle.com/datasets/masterdatasan/lung-cancer-mortality-datasets-v2/data

 ## Tools Used: